Cacti/documentation/Install-Under-Enterprise-Linux-LAMP.md

 ### Database Server

-The choice between MySQL server and MariaDB is normally down to the OS maintainers if you use one of the predefined LAMP setup installations.
-If you are deciding between these yourself, you should research this via your favorite search engine.
+The choice between MySQL server and MariaDB is normally determined by the OS maintainers when using a predefined LAMP setup.
+If you are choosing between them yourself, research the differences via your preferred search engine.

-Whilst MySQL is the original open source SQL database server created in 1995 which is now owned by Oracle, MariaDB is designed as a drop-in replacement by some of the original MySQL developers / owners.
-This will likely continue to be a drop-in alternative until there is a major divergence that can not be bridged.
+MySQL is the original open source SQL database server, created in 1995 and now owned by Oracle.
+MariaDB is designed as a drop-in replacement by some of the original MySQL developers.
+The two are expected to remain compatible until a major divergence occurs that cannot be bridged.

 #### MySQL